KarlaLG91/mk-cn.MOPS/README.md

 * Input data

  Sorted by genome coordinate BAM files
+ BED file for target baits.

  * Output data

  Files in .csv format including the levels of copy number found for each region.

  ````
 NOTE:  At least 6 samples are recommended for proper parameter estimation.
-[2]
+[3]
 ````

 ### Software dependencies: